BenjaminBenitez-cmd/magenta-zebra-922bb/content/pages/contact.md

       value: Contact
       keyName: property
     - name: 'og:description'
-      value: This is the contact page
+      value: >-
+        Hi there!
+Do you have an idea or need help?.
+Please fill the contact form below or send me an email at  benjamin@bbenitez.tech.
       keyName: property
     - name: 'twitter:card'
       value: summary